 R14.
 Its a beautiful trail to ride.
 The organizers were busy suing for land that they did not own, and eventually had to buy.
 So it finally was finished in 2010.
 There have been stolen batteries out of tractors, stolen aluminum irrigation pipe, and uninvited horse-ridding across farm fields, and one surprise of finding a naked girl whose guy had run off.
 The Oregon Department of Parks and Recreation has not maintained the brush that grows on the edges.
 Then it falls over onto the neighbors’ property, then when the landowner cleans up the mess and trims it beyond the fence- even a little – they get fined for “damaging state scenery”.
 Before the trail the RR company kept things trimmed and orderly.
 Banks-Vernonia Bike Path

 R18.
 Right now railroads all pay their taxes through one federal office because they traverse so many counties.
 That office then cuts one check for all of the occupying rail-lines’ taxes in each county.
 Yes, Yamhill County would loose tax revenue.

 R19.
 If people get in accidents, the county can correct the problems as they arise.
 Right now ODOT is looking to spend an allotted parks budget.

 R21.
 Ken Wright says that it will NOT be a park.
 However Lyell Gardner, President of Friends of Yamhelas, stated in an ODOT application for funding published Feb.
 1, 2016 that it will be a park.
-It is being managed by the Federal and county Parks departments right now (and the private Yamhelas Friends group).
+The project is being managed by the Federal and county Parks departments right now (and the private Yamhelas Friends group).
 If its a park then it would be illegal, because then modern farming methods become illegal on the adjacent properties, violating the EFU zoning.